 NOTE: Last attempt exams are offered exclusively for degrees that prescribe a last attempt, and state that this attempt must be an oral exam.

-The next slots for last attempt exams will be offered after the teaching period of winter term 2021/2022.
+The next slots for last attempt exams will be offered after the teaching period of summer term 2022.

 Important announcement regarding registration process: